rywkoo/highlight-clipper/README.md

 ## ⚙️ Setup & Run

 - Check your ```nvidia-smi``` in Command Prompt and look for your Cuda Version
-- Scroll down and change Cuda Version based on your current version of Cuda by add a "#" in front of the version you do not wish to install and leave blank in front of the version that match your version in ```requirements.txt``` inside the Clone Repo
+- Open ```requirements.txt``` inside the Clone Repo and scroll down and change Cuda Version based on your current version of Cuda by add a "#" in front of the version you do not wish to install and leave blank in front of the version that match your version

 ```bash
 # Clone repo